lucatume/wp-browser/README.md

 ### Symlinker
 The `tad\WPBrowser\Extension\Symlinker` extension provides an automation to have the Codeception root directory symbolically linked in a WordPress local installation.
-Since version `3.9` WordPress supports this features (with some [precautions](https://make.wordpress.org/core/2014/04/14/symlinked-plugins-in-wordpress-3-9/https://make.wordpress.org/core/2014/04/14/symlinked-plugins-in-wordpress-3-9/)) and the extension takes charge of:
+Since version `3.9` WordPress supports this feature (with some [precautions](https://make.wordpress.org/core/2014/04/14/symlinked-plugins-in-wordpress-3-9/https://make.wordpress.org/core/2014/04/14/symlinked-plugins-in-wordpress-3-9/)) and the extension takes charge of:

 * symbolically linking a plugin or theme folder in the specified destination before any suite boots up
 * unlinking that symbolic link after all of the suites did run